aws-samples/serverless-webapp-mono-repo-ci-cd-java/frontend-infrastructure/README.md

-# Welcome to your CDK Java project for creating and deploying your fronend website!
+# Welcome to your CDK Java project for creating and deploying your frontend website!

 The `cdk.json` file tells the CDK Toolkit how to execute your app.